TheBeege/MLOps-in-a-Box/README.md

 # Beege's Pass at the LLM Engineer's Handbook

+NEXT STEP: add step to check if collections exist, and if not, create

 **Current status: <u>Just starting</u>**

 Gonna try to do this on the cheap.
 AWS?
 Nah, OpenStack.
 GPT?
 Nah, OpenLLaMA.
 Probably opening myself up to a world of hurt, considering I have exactly one "server," which is an 8 year-old laptop.
 Squadala!
 We're off!